Malo10LeGoff/aquarium/README.md

     - [x] Can have none or many
     - [ ] Shell
         - [ ] Drawable
-        - [x] Changes probability of dying in a collision
+        - [x] Changes probability of dying in a handleCreatureCollision
     - [ ] Camo
         - [ ] Drawable
         - [x] Lower chance of being detected